10 Ways to Connect Your Major to a Career

 7. Consider related fields: As you explore, consider similar fields.
 Look at the employment reports and related websites for these fields to find additional ideas.
 For example, if you are looking for job ideas with an undergraduate degree in Psychology, consider exploring the career paths of students in Family Studies and Human Services.

-9. Career Center Account: All K-State students can access their Career Center Account to search for jobs, find out about upcoming events, schedule interviews, access resources, and more.
+9. Handshake: All K-State students can access their Handshake account to search for jobs, find out about upcoming events, schedule interviews, access resources, and more.
 Make an appointment with your Career Center Advisor for assistance.

 10. Research: Utilize career databases and resources in the Career Center for more information on careers